oxromantic/google-reader-iphone-sync/README.markdown

+## Note:

+Google Reader iPhone Sync is currently not in active development.
+The author no longer uses a Mac, and no further development is planned.
+You should (obviously) feel free to fork the repository and make improvements :)

 # google-reader-iphone-sync

 GRis (Google Reader iPhone Sync) is an RSS feed reader for the iPhone.
 There are already a few available, but this one features: